luigifreda/plvs/README.md

 - `$ ./run_tum_vi_stereo.sh` for TUM VI datasets, only stereo
 - `$ ./run_tum_vi_stereo_inertial.sh` for TUM VI datasets, stereo + inertial

 In each of the above scripts, you have to configure the `DATASET_BASE_FOLDER`, the specific `DATASET` of interest, and the used `YAML` configuration file.
 In particular, each configuration file shows different sections with commented options.
+For a quick overview of the **new features** and their corresponding yaml options refer to [new_features.md](./new_features.md).

 If you built the ROS workspace, you can use the scripts `ros_xterm*` to launch the PLVS ROS nodes.
 For instance,
 * with the TUM datasets, run `ros_xterm_tum_rgbd.sh`.

 ## Contributing

-You can contribute to the code base by using pull requests, reporting bugs, leaving comments, and proposing new features through issues.
+You are welcome to contribute to the code base by using pull requests, reporting bugs, leaving comments, and proposing new features through issues.
 Feel free to get in touch: *luigifreda(at)gmail(dot)com*.
 Thank you!

 ## Credits